axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-30-nudge-summary.md

 		* People are action-averse and will typically stick to past choices — which can work against them.
 			* Herein lies the sneakiness and effectiveness of opt-out schemes.
 * **To encourage a certain behaviour, make it easy.** Make the action steps concrete.
 Make it fun.
-	* "And if you dont' know what fun is, then you are not having enough of it."
+	* "And if you don't know what fun is, then you are not having enough of it."
 		* ✝
 * And its counterpart: **to discourage a behaviour, make it hard.**
 	* Piggy banks are an example of error-proofing ([The Design of Everyday Things]({% link 0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md %}#^errors); [The Toyota Way]({% link 0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md %}#^error-proofing)) ([Ulysses Pact]({% link 0-book-review/_posts/2023-03-15-your-symphony-of-selves-summary.md %}#^ulysses)); making it difficult to do the consequential action